Health Information and Tools > Patient Care Handouts > Barky cough in children (Croup): HEAL

 Seek immediate medical attention if:

-• Your child is having difficulty breathing (pulling of the skin at the neck or between their ribs)
+• Your child is having difficulty breathing (look for pulling of the skin at the neck or between their ribs)

 • Your child’s lips turn purple or blue